How Long is Pizza Good for In the Fridge?

 Cyd Converse

-Have you ever eyed your leftovers late at night and wondered - just how long is pizza good for in the fridge?
+Ever eyed your leftovers and wondered - just how long is pizza good for in the fridge?
 Here we'll tell you whether it's safe to tuck into that takeout or not!

 Despite our heroic efforts to eat them all in one sitting, we often have lots of leftover pizza sitting in the fridge.
 But for how long is it still safe for consumption?